nicolasdb/nicolasdb.github.io/_posts/2017-10-14-newghpages-template.md

   - superUser
 ---

+*note: this post is linked to [this issue](https://github.com/nicolasdb/nicolasdb.github.io/issues/10), feel at ease to contribute.*

 ## Objective:
 >How did you manage to add this super minimal template on your github?
 I just followed the "getting started" and nothing else append except a lot of "Error 404".
 In two minut, I'll burn everything down!